Story Works Resources/Curriculum

 Planning and coordination of a final storytelling event

-Note: Our work is currently focused in the Anchorage area but we look forward to being in touch with teachers and students throughout Alaska –and beyond.
-Though we won’t be able to email any real-live storytellers or story coaches, we can certainly connect students and teachers far and wide to recordings, lessons, and other resources.
+Note: As of Nov.
+2019, our work happens only in Anchorage and Unalakleet, Alaska.
+However, we look forward to being in touch with teachers and students throughout Alaska –and beyond.
+Though we probably won’t be able to email any real-live story coaches, we can certainly connect students and teachers to recordings, lessons, and other resources.

 Student Story Development: (Time flexible) Students work in class and/or at home to develop and revise their own stories.

-Story Coaching Sessions: (Time flexible) Volunteer story coaches listen and offer feedback to student storytellers in small groups or one-on-one.
+Story Coaching Sessions: (Time flexible) Volunteer story coaches listen and offer feedback to student storytellers in small groups.
 Can be followed by additional feedback sessions between students.